-Will the activity release emissions into the atmosphere other that exhaust emissions and dust associated with construction phase activities?
-YES NO If YES, is it controlled by any legislation of any sphere of government?
-YES NO If YES, the applicant must consult with the competent authority to determine whether to change to an application for scoping and EIA. er it is ne cessary If NO, describe the emissions in terms of type and concentration:
+Will the activity release emissions into the atmosphere other that exhaust emissions YES NO and dust associated with construction phase activities?
+If YES, is it controlled by any legislation of any sphere of government?
+YES NO If YES, the applicant must consult with the competent authority to determine whether er it is ne cessary to change to an application for scoping and EIA. - If NO, describe the emissions in terms of type and concentration: